 17. U-Haul–The moving and storage company offers several benefits to part-timers, including a limited-care medical plan, dental insurance, travel insurance, U-Haul discounts, and a 401(k).
 In addition, the fine print states that (discretionary) Thanksgiving turkeys may be available to employees-although it does not specify if that particular perk is available to part-timers.
 See U-Haul’s benefits page.

 18. UPS–In many ways, the United Parcel Service is the ultimate part-time opportunity.
 Not only does the company regularly hire for seasonal and part-time work, it also offers full benefits to those employees, which in addition to medical and dental coverage also includes tuition assistance.
 This could be an ideal job for a college student.
 See the UPS benefits page.
+Note that we have received reports that UPS may only extend benefits to employees after a year of service.

 19. Wegmans–This grocery chain is only located in the northeast, but it is a great place to work part-time.
 The medical insurance for part-time employees includes a prescription plan, and as an employee you are eligible for discounts at health clubs, as well.
 Holiday pay and 401(k) round out a nice benefits package for part-time employees.
 See Wegmans job site.